kendalfoster/RSG-Space-Weather/Examples/documentation_tutorial.rst

 Documentation Tutorial
 ======================

 We are using the Numpy standard of documentation in our functions.
-The style guidelines can be found .. _here: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/.
+The style guidelines can be found at https://sphinxcontrib-napoleon.readthedocs.io/en/latest/.
 Essentially just follow the template, capitalize the beginnings of phrases, and put a period at the end of each statement- even if they're not full sentences.
 We are using Sphinx to build the documentation.
-You can get Sphinx .. _here: http://www.sphinx-doc.org/en/master/usage/installation.html.
+You can get Sphinx at http://www.sphinx-doc.org/en/master/usage/installation.html.

 Write the Docs
 --------------